NaturalGIS/mapping_ecosystem_services/README.md

-Recent versions of MS Windows 10 have the hability to run natively GNU/Linux programs/scripts using the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) , for this reason a MS Windows specifiv version of the scripts will not be created, instead just use the WSfL, see:
+Recent versions of MS Windows 10 have the hability to run natively GNU/Linux programs/scripts using the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) , for this reason a MS Windows specific version of the scripts will not be created, instead just use the WSL and the GNU/Linux version of the scripts, see:

 https://docs.microsoft.com/en-us/windows/wsl/install-win10